jjt324/hello/README.md

 - Introduce a SSL to enable HTTPS communication
 - Build out the complexity of gowiki as to encompass more features
+- Develop a RESTful JSON API for the matured version of gowiki